jeffala/jeffala/README.md

 ### Hi there 👋, my name is Jeff
 #### iOS development with Swift and SwiftUI
 Born in Honduras and now living in Florida for the last 10+ years.
 Passionate about iOS development and software in general.
-I am currently working on 2 applications of my own, JANE and Macaw Pro.

 - 🔭 I’m currently working on an iOS app (Macaw Pro) and, Data Structures and Algorithms